timoye/nescafe-gh-ig-comments/README.md

    }
  ```

-If Nescafe is to do a filter using each contestant name,
+If Nescafe GH is to do a filter using each contestant name,
 they will use

 | Contestant  | Keyword |